 If the company delivers a firmware update that fixes some of our main gripes with the headset, we’ll update our review accordingly.
 Until then, check out some better true wireless earbud options below.

 At a starting retail price $150 USD less than the PI7, the Bowers & Wilkins PI5 provides a lot more bang for your buck.
 The primary difference between the headsets is that only the PI7 can function as a wireless audio transmitter.
 Another key omission is aptX Adaptive, though the PI5 still retains the regular aptX codec.
-You also don’t get adaptive noise cancelling with the PI5, though it does still retain regular ANC.
+You also don’t get adaptive noise canceling with the PI5, though it does still retain regular ANC.
 Beyond that, the spec sheets for the two headsets are nearly identical, so unless you want the latest and greatest Bluetooth technology, just go for the PI5.

 What should you get instead of the Bowers & Wilkins PI7?